 How to Remove Mascara Stains from Carpet

 If the mascara wand hits the carpet, lift it away carefully.
-Don't rub the stain without treating because you may push the stain deeper in the fibers or make the smear larger.
+Don't rub the stain without treating because you may push the stain deeper into the fibers or make the smear larger.

 The best stain remover for carpet is a dry cleaning solvent that will dissolve the oily/waxy component.
 Use a clean white cloth and blot the stain until no more color transfers to the cloth.
 Blot with a clean cloth dipped in plain water to "rinse" and allow to air dry.
 Vacuum to lift fibers.